Marc-Munene/last-checkpoint/README.md

 ## Overview

 Hello!
-My name is Alois Maingi, and I have recently completed the Software Development Bootcamp at GOMYCODE.
+My name is Marc Munene, and I have recently completed the Software Development Bootcamp at GOMYCODE.
 This README serves as a reflection of my journey through the Bootcamp and an outline of my readiness to embark on the next phase of my career in software development.

 ## Readiness for the Next Career Step